dataiku-research/OpenAL/doc/start.rst

 Installation
 ============

-The first step is to clone the benchmark GitHub repository.
+The first step is to **fork** or clone the benchmark GitHub repository.

 .. code-block:: bash